 Effective project management requires a good balance of soft skills and hard skills.
-Our tips will give you the tools you need to impress your boss or, if you’re writing a manager resume for a new job, the hiring manager.
+Our tips will give you the tools you need to impress your boss or, if you’re writing a project manager resume for a new job, the hiring manager.
 Below are 15 essential project manager skills to develop and hone as a professional.

 8 Important Soft Skills for Project Managers

 Soft skills are important for project managers.
 Regardless of whether you have the required technical skills, if you cannot communicate effectively or stay organized, you’ll struggle to keep up with the demands of work.

 Project management has the word management in the title, so it should be unsurprising that leadership tops this particular list.
 Your leadership skills must be a point of focus, as you may need to guide people in person (e.g., a photographer) as well as virtually (e.g., a graphic designer).

 As a leader, you must work with every member of your team and track their progress just as you would your own.
 If someone isn’t meeting your expectations, it’s your responsibility to provide feedback and address any obstacles preventing them from reaching their goal.